homerooliveira/swift-testing-migrator/README.md

 ## 🐛 Known Limitations

-- Complex custom assertion macros may require manual adjustment
-- Parameterized tests need manual conversion to Swift Testing's parameterization syntax
 - Some XCTest-specific features (like performance testing) don't have direct Swift Testing equivalents
+- The tool does not currently support migrating tests that use `XCTestExpectation`, asynchronous tests, `XCTSkip` or `XCTSkipIf`; these need manual migration
+- Migration of `XCTestCase` subclasses with complex inheritance hierarchies may require manual adjustments
-- It is recomended to run formatting tools like `swift-format` after migration to ensure code style consistency
+- It is recommended to run formatting tools like `swift-format` after migration to ensure code style consistency

 ## 📄 License